VKrishna04/VKrishna04.github.io/docs/Favicon Guide.md

 ## 🏃‍♂️ **Dynamic Loading**

 The favicon manager dynamically loads only the icon library needed, ensuring optimal performance.
-No need to import all icons - just specify the name and it will be loaded automatically!
+No need to import all icons—just specify the name and it will be loaded automatically!
+If you use `type: auto` for the navbar logo, it will match the home profile image settings automatically.

 ## 🔄 **Automatic Updates**